Case Files

 A note before you read: this is a true account of real people and a real crime.
 We tell it with care — centered on the victims, grounded in the record, and without gratuitous detail.

-On June 17, 2026, Rex Heuermann is scheduled to be sentenced in the Gilgo Beach serial killings — and for the first time, the families of the women he admitted killing will be able to speak directly to the court.
-This is not a trial or a question of guilt: on April 8, 2026, Heuermann pleaded guilty to murdering seven women and admitted to causing the death of an eighth.
-What remains is the reckoning.
+On June 17, 2026, Rex Heuermann was sentenced in the Gilgo Beach serial killings — and for the first time, the families of the women he admitted killing were able to speak directly to the court.
+This was not a trial or a question of guilt: on April 8, 2026, Heuermann pleaded guilty to murdering seven women and admitted to causing the death of an eighth.
+What remained was the reckoning.

 Before anything else, the women whose lives this case is actually about: Melissa Barthelemy, Maureen Brainard-Barnes, Megan Waterman, Amber Lynn Costello, Jessica Taylor, Sandra Costilla, Valerie Mack, and Karen Vergata.
 They were daughters, mothers, and sisters.
 For more than a decade, their cases were treated as separate and, by the authorities’ own later account, under-investigated.
 Sentencing day belongs to them.